 - C-1.
 Section 401 of the United States Clean Water Act (CWA, 33 U.S.C.
-1341) states, in part: "Any applicant for a federal license or permit to conduct any activity including, but not limited to, the construction or operation of facilities, which may result in any discharge into the navigable waters, shall provide the liœnsing or permitting agency a certification from the State in which the discharge originates or will originate...that any such discharge will comply with the applicable provisions of sections 301, 302, 303, 306, and 307 of this title.....No license or permit shall be granted until the certification required by this section has been obtained or has been waived...No license or permit shall be granted if certification has been denied by the State..." - C-2.
+1341) states, in part: "Any applicant for a federal license or permit to conduct any activity including, but not limited to, the construction or operation of facilities, which may result in any discharge into the navigable waters, shall provide the licensing or permitting agency a certification from the State in which the discharge originates or will originate...that any such discharge will comply with the applicable provisions of sections 301, 302, 303, 306, and 307 of this title.....No license or permit shall be granted until the certification required by this section has been obtained or has been waived...No license or permit shall be granted if certification has been denied by the State..." - C-2.
 Section 401 further states, in part "Any certification provided under this section shall set forth any effluent limitations and other limitations, and monitoring requirements necessary to assure that any applicant for a Federal license or permit will comply with any applicable effluent limitations and other limitations...and shall become a condition on any Federal license or permit subject to the provisions of this section." - C-3.
-RSA 485-A:8 and Env-Ws 1700 (Surface Water Quality Regulations, effective December 3, 1999) together fulfill the requirements of Section 303 of the Cean Water Act that the State of New Hampshire adopt water quality standards consistent with the provisions of CWA.
-Further, RSA 485-A:8 establishes two classes or grades of surface waters in New Hampshire for the purposes of classification: Class A and Class B. - C-4.
-Env-Ws 1700 provides narrative water quality standards and numeric water quality criteria.
-Among other purposes, Env-Ws 1700 is used by DES for evaluating applications for 401 Water Quality Certification. - C-5.
-Env-Ws 1701.02, entitled "Applicability", states that:
+RSA 485-A:12, III states "No activity, including construction and operation of facilities, that requires certification under section 401 of the Clean Water Act and that may result in a discharge, as that term is applied under section 401 of the Clean Water Act, to surface waters of the state may commence unless the department certifies that any such discharge complies with the state surface water quality standards applicable to the classification for the receiving surface water body.
+The department shall provide its response to a request for certification to the federal agency or authority responsible for issuing the license, permit, or registration that requires the certification under section 401 of the Clean Water Act.
+Certification shall include any conditions on, modifications to, or monitoring of the proposed activity necessary to provide assurance that the proposed discharge complies with applicable surface water quality standards.
+The department may enforce compliance with any such conditions, modifications, or monitoring requirements as provided in RSA 485-A:22."

-a.
+- C-4.
+RSA 485-A:8 and Env-Wq 1700 (Surface Water Quality Regulations, effective December 3, 1999) together fulfill the requirements of Section 303 of the Clean Water Act that the State of New Hampshire adopt water quality standards consistent with the provisions of CWA.
+Further, RSA 485-A:8 establishes two classes of surface waters in New Hampshire for the purposes of classification: Class A and Class B. - C-5.
+Env-Wq 1700 provides narrative water quality standards and numeric water quality criteria.
+Among other purposes, Env-Wq 1700 is used by DES for evaluating applications for 401 Water Quality Certification. - C-6.
+Env-Wq 1701.02, entitled "Applicability", states that: - a.
 These rules shall apply to all surface waters.

 b.
-These rules shall apply to any person who causes point or nonpoint source discharge(s) of pollutants to surface waters, or who undertakes hydrologic modifications, such as dam construction or water withdrawals, or who undertakes any other activity that affects the beneficial uses or the level of water quality of surface waters."
+These rules shall apply to any person who causes point or nonpoint source discharge(s) of pollutants to surface waters, or who undertakes hydrologic modifications, such as dam construction or water withdrawals, or who undertakes any other activity that affects the beneficial uses or the level of water quality of surface waters.